Spectral shift for relative Schatten class perturbations: Existence of the spectral shift function

 Consequently, there exist unique (complex) Borel measures $\mu_1,\mu_2$ with total variation bounded by $c_\alpha\nrm{B_1}{\alpha_1}\cdots\nrm{B_k}{\alpha_k}$ such that

 and

 \end{lem}

-\begin{proof} The first assertion of the lemma, at least when $H_0=\ldots=H_k$, follows from \cite[Theorem 5.3 and Remark 5.4]{PSS13}.
-The extension to distinct $H_0,\ldots,H_k$ is done in \cite[Theorem 4.3.10]{ST19}.
+\begin{proof} The first assertion of the lemma follows from \cite[Theorem 5.3 and Remark 5.4]{PSS13}, H\"{o}lder's inequality, and \cite[Theorem 4.3.10]{ST19}.
 The second assertion of the lemma is subsequently obtained by the Riesz--Markov representation theorem for a bounded linear functional on the space $C_0(\R)$. \end{proof}